TAMULib/mod-spine-o-matic/README.md

 ## Sample use with SpineOMatic

-Configure Akma Access to mod-spine-o-matic
+Configure Alma Access to mod-spine-o-matic

 ![access](screenshots/access.png)